cloudflare/cloudflare-docs/content/ddos-protection/reference/botnet-threat-feed/index.md

 {{<heading-pill style="early-access">}}DDoS Botnet Threat Feed for service providers{{</heading-pill>}}

-The Cloudflare DDoS Botnet Threat Feed is a threat intelligence feed for service providers (SPs) such as hosting providers and Internet service providers (ISPs) with information about their own IP addresses that have participated in HTTP DDoS attacks as observed from Cloudflare's global network.
+The Cloudflare DDoS Botnet Threat Feed is a threat intelligence feed for service providers (SPs) such as hosting providers and Internet service providers (ISPs) that provides information about their own IP addresses that have participated in HTTP DDoS attacks as observed from Cloudflare's global network.
 The feed aims to help service providers stop the abuse and reduce DDoS attacks originating from within their networks.

 Each service provider can only get information about IP addresses associated with their autonomous system numbers (ASNs).